-Like most software professionals, I’ve always maintained a set of pet projects that were not primarily meant to solve a problem, but to explore and learn new technologies and programming languages.
-My pet projects were usually based on collecting, displaying, and managing server stats from my Linux PC, for no other reason than that it was an available and consistent source of real world data.
+Like many software professionals, I’ve always maintained a set of pet projects that were not primarily meant to solve a problem, but to explore and learn new technologies and programming languages.
+My pet projects were usually based on collecting, displaying, and managing server stats from my Linux PC, for no other reason than that it was an available and consistent source of real-world data.

-About a decade and a half ago, I switched from using a Linux PC as my every day desktop computer to a MacBook.
-One side effect of this choice was that I would have to get a new source of data for my pet projects.
+About a decade and a half ago, I switched from using a Linux PC as my everyday desktop computer to a MacBook.
+One consequence of this choice was that I would have to get a new source of data for my pet projects.

 The first thing I tried was open source weather data.
-When the weather API I was using was taken off the air, I decided biometrics might make a fun and more dependable source of data, so I bought a fitbit.
+When the weather API I was using was shut down, I figured biometrics might make a relatable and more dependable source of data, so I bought a Fitbit.
 Exercise made the graphs more interesting, so I got more and more into endurance exercise.
-It turned out running through the forest for hours on end was a lot of fun.
-I never actually ended up writing the fitbit app.
+Running through forest trails for hours on end became a major occupation of my spare time.
+I never actually ended up writing the Fitbit app.

 In 2021, Fitbit was acquired by Google.
-First they took the fitbit dashboard down, so I got worried it would be just a matter of time before they would take the API offline as well.
+They shut down the Fitbit web dashboard, so I got worried it would be just a matter of time before they would take the API offline as well.
 In addition to that, I was never completely sure Google should have my biometric data.
 Google is a data company; their business model revolves around your data.
 Competitors like Garmin, Samsung, and Apple are hardware companies.
 Their business model is selling you gadgets, not gathering data or selling ads.
 It’s not about trusting one company over another, I’m just looking at incentives.

-Regulations like the EU General Data Protection Regulation require companies like Google to allow you to download all your personal data.
-The data came in the form of a large zip file full of statistics in a mix of json and csv.
+Regulations like the EU General Data Protection Regulation require companies like Google to provide you a copy of your personal data when asked.
+The data came in the form of a large zip file full of statistics in a mix of JSON and CSV.
 I made the choice to import the data into a database and make a web application, exposing the data via GraphQL, to support querying the data as well as support a web UI with graphs, as a replacement for the old Fitbit dashboard.

 Dashboard